ivanisidrowu/KtRssReader/README.md

 * Fetches feed for you
 * Database cache and custom cache valid time
 * Customizes output data with annotations
+* Customizes fetchers for different types of data source

 ### Kotlin
 * Supports RSS 2.0 standard, iTunes, and Google Play tags